 Security

-OpenPawz is designed with defense-in-depth: 10 security layers protect against prompt injection, data exfiltration, MITM attacks, memory forensics, and unauthorized actions.Zero Attack Surface by Default
+OpenPawz is designed with defense-in-depth: 20+ security layers protect against prompt injection, data exfiltration, SSRF, MITM attacks, memory forensics, agent fixation, inter-agent manipulation, and unauthorized actions.Zero Attack Surface by Default

 OpenPawz exposes zero network ports in its default configuration.
 There is no HTTP server, no WebSocket endpoint, and no listening socket for an attacker to reach — the only communication channel is Tauri’s in-process IPC between the WebView and the Rust engine.Network listeners